Introduction

 breakfast, buffet(18), dinner(19), conference dinner(20)

-- £79.00 - extra residential fee, inclusive of evening snack, bed and breakfast, Monday 17 June
+- £79.00 - extra residential fee, inclusive of evening snack, bed and breakfast, night of Monday 17 June

 - £51.00 - dinner (with wine) for non-resident, Tues 18 June